ronak-agarwal/custom-cni/README.md

 # custom-cni

-You can write your custom CNI plugin for k8s
+You can write your custom CNI plugin for k8s -

+Every CNI has usually a binary and a daemon, binary - create Pod NIC and act as IPAM, where as daemon - adds routing / iptables rules on host to manage pod-pod communication

 ## Prerequisite